Scientific Journal Articles

 Bicycle safety helmet legislation and bicycle-related non-fatal injuries in California by Brian Ho-Yin Lee, Joseph L. Schofer and Frank S. Koppelman.
 Accident Analysis & Prevention, Volume 37, Issue 1 , January 2005, Pages 93-102.
 Compared developments in injury rates in California after adoption of helmet legislation covering kids.
 Adult rates did not change, while traumatic brain injuries among child riders went down 18%.
 We have a lot of questions about the data and the assumptions of this study.
 Available online for $30.

 Research sponsored by the NFL Players Association developed a lot of good info on concussion.
 Here is another Neurosurgery article from that data concluding that "dementia-related syndromes may be initiated by repetitive cerebral concussions in professional football players."
+Although most bicycle riders do not suffer repetitive concussions, some do.

 This Cochrane Collaboration study found that helmet legislation "appears to be effective in increasing helmet use and decreasing head injury rates in the populations for which it is implemented.
 However, there are very few high quality evaluative studies that measure these outcomes, and none that reported data on possible declines in bicycle use."